-2 The Discussion at the IMO
+2. The discussion at the IMO

 A major topic in Annex 3 of doc.
-MEPC 55/18 was the definition and analysis of risk evaluation criteria for accidental releases to the environment, and specifically for releases of oil.
-Discussion on this matter was sparked to a significant extent by a report by EU research project SAFEDOR (Skjong et al, 2005), which defined the criterion of CATS (for "Cost to Avert one Tonne of Spilled oil") as an environmental criterion equivalent to CAF, "Cost to Avert a Fatality".
-The latter criterion is already adopted within the official IMO FSA guidelines and is widely used in FSA studies in which risk to human life is assessed and RCOs to reduce such risk are contemplated.
-According to the CAF criterion, a specific RCO for reducing fatality risk should be recommended for adoption if the value of CAF associated with it (defined as the ratio of the expected cost of implementing this RCO divided by the expected number of fatalities averted by it) is below a specified threshold.
-The value of threshold that is used for CAF calculations is 3 million US dollars per person (doc.
+MEPC 55/18 and also in a report by EU research project SAFEDOR (Skjong et al, 2005) was the definition and analysis of risk evaluation criteria for accidental releases to the environment, and specifically for releases of oil.
+To that effect, the criterion of CATS (for "Cost to Avert one Tonne of Spilled oil") was defined as an environmental criterion equivalent to CAF, "Cost to Avert a Fatality".
+The latter criterion is widely used in FSA studies in which risk to human life is assessed and RCOs to reduce such risk are contemplated.
+According to the CATS criterion, a specific RCO for reducing environmental risk should be recommended for adoption if the value of CATS associated with it is below a specified threshold, otherwise that particular RCO should not be recommended.
+The equivalent threshold for the CAF analysis is \$3 million (doc.
 MSC 78/19/2).